apacheignite/documentation/sql/dml.md

 [/block]
 ##DELETE

-`DELETE` statements' execution is split into two phases and similar to the execution of `UPDATE` statements.
+`DELETE` statements' execution is split into two phases and is similar to the execution of `UPDATE` statements.

 First, using a `SELECT` query SQL engine gathers those keys that satisfy the `WHERE` clause and have to be deleted.
 Next, after having all those keys in place, it creates a number of `EntryProcessor`  and executes them with `cache.invokeAll(...)`.
 While the data is being deleted, additional checks will be performed to make sure that nobody has interfered between the `SELECT` and the actual removal of the data.